ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 ### Users

-#### New User Content Type
+#### New User content type

-This release brings you a new Content Type for private customers registering from the front page.
+This release brings you a new content type for private customers registering from the front page.
 We also prepared a migration command for already existing users to ease your upgrade process.
 For more information, refer to upgrade documentation.